ansys/pyansys-dev-guide/doc/source/documentation_style/docstrings.rst

 Methods
 ~~~~~~~
-A method is a "verb" representing an action that can be performed.
+A method is a 'verb' representing an action that can be performed.
 For consistency within PyAnsys
-libraries, always start the brief description for a method with a verb not ending in "s", followed
+libraries, always start the brief description for a method with a verb not ending in 's', followed
 by an extended summary if applicable::

   def export_mesh_stats(self, setup_name, variation_string="", mesh_path=None):
-    """Export mesh statistics to a file."
+    """Export mesh statistics to a file."""

 Methods with a leading underscore (_) are 'protected' methods, meaning that they are not rendered in the
 documentation unless an explicit request is made to add them using Sphinx directives.
-However, clearing
+However, clearly
-documenting private methods is still important.
+written descriptions for private methods are still important.

 If a method has the decorator ``@property``, it is turned into a property, which is described as a
 'noun' rather than a 'verb'.
 Because the resulting property cannot have parameters, you remove